open-telemetry/opamp-spec/specification.md

 configuration.

-Once the Effective Configuration is formed the Agent uses it for its operation and will also report the Effective Configuration to the OpAMP Server via the [effective_config](#agenttoservereffective_config) field of status report.
-The Server typically allows the end user to see the effective configuration alongside other data reported in the status reported by the Agent.
+Once the Effective Configuration is formed the Agent uses it for its operation and the Client will also report the Effective Configuration to the OpAMP Server via the [effective_config](#agenttoservereffective_config) field of status report.
+The Server typically allows the end user to see the effective configuration alongside other data reported in the status reported by the Client.

-The Agent MUST set the ReportsEffectiveConfig bit of AgentToServer.capabilities if the Agent is capable of reporting effective configuration.
+The Client MUST set the ReportsEffectiveConfig bit of AgentToServer.capabilities if the Agent is capable of reporting effective configuration.
 If the bit is not set the Server should not expect the AgentToServer.effective_config field to be set.